smagri/raspberryPiPico2W_ultimateGPStracker/README.md

 * pip install mpremote
 * wget https://datasheets.raspberrypi.com/soft/flash_nuke.uf2

-* with boot sel pressed plug in usb cable
+* With boot sel pressed plug in usb cable.
+* OR
+* Put the pico in bootloader mode, that is, now RP2350,that is pico will appear as a drive on your PC and you can copy things to it.

 * cp flash_nuke.uf2 /media/.../RP2350/ ,to clear mycropython from pico
 * cp mp_firmware_unofficial_latest.uf2 /media/.../RP2350/ ,to copy
-  back mycropython
+  back mycropython.
 * mpremote connect /dev/ttyACM0 fs ls ,should be empty

-* mpremote connect /dev/ttyACM0 fs cp  main.py ssd1306.py : ,to copy back
+* mpremote  connect /dev/ttyACM0 fs  cp main.py ssd1306.py :  ,to copy
-  your main file
+  back your main file, cp source to destination, : is the pico.

-* then your main.py is flashed to your pico* mpremote connect /dev/ttyACM0 fs ls  ,should show main.py and ssd1306.py to be there.
+* Then your main.py is flashed to your pico.  mpremote connect /dev/ttyACM0 fs ls ,should show main.py and ssd1306.py to be there.

 However, this still didn't solve my problem with a hard reboot running my code.
 So then  I had to modify my code to fix  my bug.
 Remember a